atomisthq/docs/docs/reference-docs/rug-conventions.md

 or in TypeScript:

 ```
+import { tag } from '@atomist/rug/support/Metadata'
+...
 @tag("readme")
 @tag("documentation")
 class AddReadme implements ProjectEditor<ContentInfo> {
 ...
 ```

+Tag values should consist of only lower case letters, numbers, and dashes (`-`).

 Please try to make sure at least one of the tags on your Rug maps to an image.
 The following tags currently have images: `docker`,